nielsfuchs/MOSAiC_inicelight/README.md

 ## Further descriptions

-A data descriptor paper is in submission to Nature data journal.
+A data descriptor paper is in submission to Nature Scientific Data.

 ## Usage notes